GLOSSARY @F-L-O-W

 summative assessment

-– evaluation of performance carried out at the end of a
+– evaluation of performance carried out at the end of a piece of work

 [ T ]